averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 <br/>

 After that, scroll down and click the **Get New Access Token**.
 It will authenticate using browser.
-And on the successfull sign-in, make sure you proceed and click **Use Token** button.
+And on the successful sign-in, make sure you proceed and click **Use Token** button.

 ![2024 01 11 17H54 58](/assets/images/auth-series-2/2024-01-11_17h54_58.png)